 Name Independent of Talon Financially Literate Relevant Education and Experience Gregory S. Kinross Yes Yes Chartered Accountant designation (South Africa).
-Extensive public and private company management experience, including: CEO of Innovo Capital (Pty) Ltd, January 2014 to present; President & CEO of Tau, November 2007 to December 2013; President of CIC Energy, November 2007 to October 2012; President & CEO of CIC Energy, 2006 to November 2007; Executive Vice-President Business Development of Tau, 2005 to November 2007.
-John D. Kaplan Yes Yes Director and senior officer of Runnymede Development Corporation Limited (" Runnymede "), a diversified real estate company with more than \$200 million in annual income.
+Extensive public and private company management experience, including: Director of Genesis Innovo Capital (Pty) Ltd., January 2015 to present, CEO of Innovo Capital (Pty) Ltd, January 2014 to December 2014; President & CEO of Tau, November 2007 to December 2013; President of CIC Energy, November 2007 to October 2012; President & CEO of CIC Energy, 2006 to November 2007; Executive Vice-President Business Development of Tau, 2005 to November 2007.

+Name Independent of Talon Financially Literate Relevant Education and Experience John D. Kaplan Yes Yes Director and senior officer of Runnymede Investment Inc. ("Runnymede"), a diversified real estate company with more than \$200 million in annual income.
 Responsible for directing and overseeing the annual audit of Runnymede for more than 15 years.
 In addition, Chairman of Terra Firma Capital Corp. (a TSXV listed real estate finance company), October 2013 to present.
 David E. Singer Yes Yes Has a B.A.
 (Economics) from university.
 Over 30 years of business/legal experience representing and advising companies, many of them publicly listed.
 Has held positions within companies as CEO and COO, requiring extensive financial literacy.